matthew-brett/learn-pages/week5_session1.md

     # You may be able to omit the --user below
     python3 -m pip install --user flit
     # Use Flit to install the module.
-    python3 -m flit install -s
+    python3 -m flit install --user -s
     ```

-    Tell us if this does not work for you.
+*   Now test that you can import the `findoutlie` module by running this
+    command.
+The `-c` flag tells Python to run the code that follows the `-c`
+    flag.

+    ```
+    python3 -c 'import findoutlie'
+    ```

+    This should give *no error*, because the previous step installed the
+    `findoutlie` directory module to somewhere on Python's search path.
+Tell us
+    if any of the commands above did give an error.

 *   Run the test command: